TEFL in Hanoi / TESOL in Hanoi (Vietnam)

 Hanoi is the capital of Vietnam and truly emerging as a popular tourist destination.
 This popularity stems from the fact that it has so much to offer.
 Hanoi is undoubtedly an area that provides fun and enjoyment for all people.
 And the great news is; if you take a look on line, you will see that it is easy to get there inexpensively.

 The character in Hanoi is worth mentioning.
-There is a combination between French colonial charm and rich Vietnamese culture.
+There is a combination between French colonial charm and rich Vietnamese heritage.
 This is the result of the French colonization of Vietnam.
 This makes the region extremely interesting to say the least.
-From the magical small streets to the breath-taking buildings; the culture and ambience on offer is truly delightful.
+From the magical small streets to the breath-taking buildings, the culture and ambience on offer is truly delightful.

 Nonetheless, this is not the only thing Hanoi has to offer.
 The lakes deserve to be mentioned.
 You will have a hard time to find them anywhere more tranquil and beautiful on the globe.
-The Hoan Kiem is famous for the stunning atmosphere on offer and of course the iconic Red Bridge.
+The Hoan Kiem is famous for the stunning atmospherer and, of course, the iconic Red Bridge.
 You should definitely try and incorporate this into your trip.

 BanhXeo – This is a crispy crepe which contains onions, shrimp and pork.
 Delicious!